Italian submarine Durbo: Construction and career

-Durbo was launched on 6 March 1938 in OTO's shipyard in La Spezia and commissioned on 1 July of the same year.
+Durbo was launched on 6 March 1938 in OTO's shipyard in La Spezia and commissioned on 1 July that year.

 In August 1938 she was assigned to Leros.
 Durbo spent about a year engaged in exercises between Rhodes and Leros before returning to Italy.

 Durbo, under command of captain Armando Acanfora, with her sisters Beilul and Tembien formed 35th Squadron (III Submarine Group) based in Messina.
-On June 9, 1940, she left the base for an offensive mission in the Gulf of Hammamet.
+On 9 June 1940 she left the base for an offensive mission in the Gulf of Hammamet.

-On June 16, 1940, at 6:10, at the point 34°06′N 11°33′E (in the Gulf of Hammamet about 44 miles southwest of Pantelleria), while proceeding to her patrol area, Durbo launched a couple of torpedoes at a small unit (perhaps a corvette, or a French destroyer), hearing a violent detonation after two minutes, but the rough seas made it impossible to verify whether the ship had been hit.
+On 16 June 1940, at 6:10, at the point 34°06′N 11°33′E (in the Gulf of Hammamet about 44 miles southwest of Pantelleria), while proceeding to her patrol area, Durbo launched a couple of torpedoes at a small unit (perhaps a corvette, or a French destroyer), hearing a violent detonation after two minutes, but the rough seas made it impossible to verify whether the ship had been hit.
 There is no information about any ships being damaged or sunk in this area on this date.

 For the next several months Durbo went on several more patrols around Malta and Pantelleria but without any success.

-On October 9, 1940, Durbo, still under command of captain Acanfora, sailed from Messina to her newly assigned area of operations, about seventy miles East of Gibraltar.
-On October 12, 1940, she reached her assigned area near the island of Alboran south of Málaga and commenced patrolling in anticipation of a British convoy that she was supposed to report on.
-Durbo patrolled the area until October 18, and sighted several ships, including a British destroyer on October 17, but didn't attack any of the sighted targets.
+On 9 October 1940 Durbo, still under command of captain Acanfora, sailed from Messina to her newly assigned area of operations, about seventy miles East of Gibraltar.
+On 12 October 1940 she reached her assigned area near the island of Alboran south of Málaga and commenced patrolling in anticipation of a British convoy that she was supposed to report on.
+Durbo patrolled the area until 18 October, and sighted several ships, including a British destroyer on 17 October, but didn't attack any of the sighted targets.